Nebukam/mkfont/INSTALL.md

 - Run `yarn run nkmjs build` to build the app.
     - Builds will be added to the `builds/dekstop/{plateform}` folder, created during the process.

+> Note : There is an issue on macOS with line-endings, looking into a fix 🪓